-The Master's degree can be conducted on a fulltime and part-time basis.
+The degree can be conducted on a fulltime and part time basis.

-- a) The minimum duration of the study is one year and the maximum duration two years, calculated from the date of the first registration for the specific programme. - b) Although a maximum study period of two years is granted by the faculty, students who apply for an additional third study year must note that it will have extensive financial implications for the student.
+The minimum duration for the study is one year and the maximum duration two years, calculated from the date of first registration for the particular programme.
+The faculty's decision is based on the current subsidy model for universities and may differ from other faculties or regulations.

+Although a maximum study period of two years is granted by the faculty, students who apply for an additional third study year according to the Academic rules of the University, must note that it will have financial implications for them.